chrisv/udev-key-remap/README.md

 ## Adding another keyboard

-Example below is for creating one for the `Lenovo ThinkPad Compact USB Keyboard with TrackPoint` keyboard (`event6` connects to the keyboard, `event7` to the trackpoint).
+Example below is for creating one for the `Lenovo ThinkPad Compact USB Keyboard with TrackPoint` (`event6` connects to the keyboard, `event7` to the trackpoint).

 Notice there is another keyboard `AT Translated Set 2 keyboard` seemingly attached as well, but this refers to the built-in laptop keyboard.
 Same procedure applies if you want to remap keys on that keyboard, but you can use the `58-AT_Translated_Set_2_keyboard.hwdb` file for that (it's generic for most, if not all built-in laptop keyboards).